georgiee/coding-for-kids/slides.md

 ^ It's not about coding anymore

-^ It's about exposure to technology, computer and programming
+^ It's about exposure to technology, computer science and programming

 ^ so they can understand the bigger picture, the connecting lines.